 Answer: Archangels and Cherubim are spirit beings who are at God's service and endowed with tremendous power and knowledge.
 They are collectively called angels, the host of heaven (1Kings 22:19, etc.), or "principalities and powers" (see Romans 8:28).
-Interestingly, the Bible only reveals the names of three Archangels - Cherubim (Michael, Gabriel, and Lucifer).
+Interestingly, the Bible only reveals the names of three such angels.
+They are (Michael, Gabriel, and Lucifer.

 The Bible refers to Cherubim (plural of Cherub) at least 30 times in the Old Testament, with the books of Ezekiel (12), followed the book of 1Kings (6), containing the most references.
 Archangels are directly referred to only twice, both of which are in the New Testament (1Thessalonians 4:16 and Jude 9).

 Michael is one of the three named spirit beings in Scripture.
 He is called both "one of the chief princes" (Daniel 10:13) and "your prince" (verse 21) and is one of the known Archangels.
 He has been, and will be, involved in major events around the world (Revelation 12:7 - 8).
-Gabriel, because he has also been involved in major Biblical events, is likely one of the Archangels as well (see Daniel 8:15 - 16).
+Gabriel, because he has also been involved in major Biblical events, is likely another spirit that is in this class (see Daniel 8:15 - 16).

 It was Gabriel who gave Daniel the famous 70 weeks prophecy that revealed when the Messiah would appear (Daniel 9:20 - 21, 24).
 This Archangel ranked spirit being also announced the miraculous births of both John the Baptist and Jesus Christ (Luke 1:13, 19, 26 - 27, 31).